 Sun or Shade - It grows in full sun but can tolerate shade.

 American beech (Fagus grandifolia) is a medium to a large deciduous tree found naturally in the eastern United States and southeast Canada.

-The tree grows slowly, but the right soil will make it grow quicker.
+The tree grows slowly, but the suitable soil will make it grow quicker.
 It has a shallow, dense root system and can be planted as an ornamental.
 It has a rounded crown and broad canopy that casts lots of shade.
 The tree has silver-gray, smooth, and uniform bark.
 The simple dark green leaves have few teeth and a pointed tip.
 Winter twigs are slender and long, and the long, thin buds have two rows of scales that overlap.